sabiwara/aja/README.md

 [{"one", 1}, {"two", 2}, {"three", 3}]
 ```

-Order maps behave pretty much like regular maps, and the `A.OrdMap` module
+Ordered maps behave pretty much like regular maps, and the `A.OrdMap` module
 offers the same API as `Map`.
-They come with a convenience macro `A.ord/1` to construct and pattern-match upon, which should
-make them a breeze to use without much added friction over plain maps:
+The convenience macro `A.ord/1` make them a breeze to instantiate or patter-match upon:

 ```elixir
 iex> A.OrdMap.new(%{"一" => 1, "二" => 2, "三" => 3})  # without macro: insertion order is lost!